 In ECHO, under a parent account, you can see the student’s current grades in great detail, the individual activities they are working on, and daily agendas.
-If you already have an account, this manual will help you begin using ECHO.

 Can students do their work on any home computer, or must it be their student laptop?

 Students can work on and submit their assignments using any computer that is connected to the internet.
 They have the ability to complete and submit all their work online.

 I need help understanding the grading system of New Tech.
 How are students assessed?